drin/research/blog-content/explorations/mixing-consistency/coalesced/mixing-consistency-part1.md

----
-title: Mixing Consistency in a Programmable Storage System
+# Mixing Consistency in a Programmable Storage System

-author: Aldrin Montana
+&middot; by Aldrin Montana
-layout: single
-classes: wide
----

-by Aldrin Montana &middot; edited by Abhishek Singh and Lindsey Kuper
+&middot; edited by Abhishek Singh and Lindsey Kuper

 ## Introduction